-On 13 February 2006, AIB transferred approximately €13.6 billion of Irish residential loans and related security held by it to the Issuer.
-Those Irish residential loans were originated by AIB prior to 13 February 2006.
-They were transferred by AIB to the Issuer on 13 February 2006 pursuant to a scheme made under the ACS Act and the provisions of the ACS Act.
-On 25 February 2011, pursuant to that scheme and the provisions of the ACS Act, AIB transferred to the Issuer approximately €4.2 billion Irish residential loans and related security that had been originated through mortgage intermediaries.
+On 13 February 2006, AIB Bank transferred approximately €13.6 billion of Irish residential loans and related security held by it to the Issuer.
+Those Irish residential loans were originated by AIB Bank prior to 13 February 2006.
+They were transferred by AIB Bank to the Issuer on 13 February 2006 pursuant to a scheme made under the ACS Act and the provisions of the ACS Act.
+On 25 February 2011, pursuant to that scheme and the provisions of the ACS Act, AIB Bank transferred to the Issuer approximately €4.2 billion Irish residential loans and related security that had been originated through mortgage intermediaries.

-During the course of 2013, two Group restructures, aimed at achieving efficiencies across the mortgage business, impacted on the business of the Issuer (See Description of the Issuer - Developments in the structure of the Group's residential mortgage business).
+During the course of 2013, two Group restructures, aimed at achieving efficiencies across the mortgage business, impacted on the business of the Issuer.

-The Lending Criteria and mortgage servicing arrangements described below (see - Lending Criteria and Mortgage Servicing) apply to all of the Issuer's current Irish residential mortgage lending, whether through the AIB branch network or through other origination channels.
+The Lending Criteria and mortgage servicing arrangements described below (see - Lending Criteria and Mortgage Servicing) apply to all of the Issuer's current Irish residential mortgage lending, whether through the AIB Bank branch network or through other origination channels.